[?] Subscribe To This Site

 • numerical relations - comprehension of an associations, such as equality or inequality between quantities and expressions

-• numerical symbols - comprehension of figures or signs used in mat to represent quantity, function or operation
+• numerical symbols - comprehension of figures or signs used in math to represent quantity, function or operation

 • calculations - resolving problems by means of mathematical formulae